samueldobbie/markup/README.md

 To install and run Markup locally:

-1. Clone the repository and install dependencies, `git clone https://github.com/samueldobbie/markup && cd markup && yarn install`
+1. Clone the repository and install dependencies: `git clone https://github.com/samueldobbie/markup && cd markup && pnpm install`
+1. Copy `.env.example` to `.env.local`
 1. Install the [Supabase CLI](https://supabase.com/docs/guides/cli)
-1. Start Supabase, `supabase start`.
-This will generate and output an API URL and anon key.
-Add both to the `.env.local` file
+1. Start Supabase: `supabase start`.
+This will output an API URL and anon key.
+Add both to `.env.local` as `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`
-1. Add an [OpenAI API key](https://platform.openai.com/account/api-keys) to the `.env.local` file (Optional)
-1. Run the development server, `yarn start`
+1. Run the development server: `pnpm dev`
-1. Open Markup in your web browser, `http://localhost:3000`
+1. Open Markup in your web browser at `http://localhost:3000`

 # Usage